DNWMNCR/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 ```

-Here the compiler has no way of knowing what type has been serialised to the String.
+Here, the compiler has no way of knowing what type has been serialized to the String.
 Hopefully the programmer does or else a runtime error will occur.